Editor's Choice' alt=

 “And that your Last Judgment is also now.
 Only through Kundalini awakening God is going to judge you.
 How is he going to judge you otherwise?
 You think of somebody now, a person comes in now.
 Here is somebody sitting to judge you.
 How?
 By how many hair-dressers you have been to?
 Or how many suits you have stitched for Christmas?
 Or what presents you have bought or how many cards you have sent? and to how many people you have sent some other things which may not be very palatable.
 That's not the way.”

-“This is the most important time because Sahaja Yoga is the Last Judgment.
-It is fantastic to have this but that's a fact and is the truth.
+"This is the most important time because Sahaja Yoga is the Last Judgment.
+It is fantastic to have this but that's a fact & is the truth.
 Though you can understand, that Mother's love makes it very easy for you to get through your realization and that the whole story of the Last Judgment looks such as horrifying experience has been made very beautiful and very tender and delicate and does not disturb you.
 But this is the Last Judgment I tell you, and you all are going to be judged through Sahaja Yoga, whether, you can enter into the kingdom of God or not.”

 “The Last Judgment has started.
 We are facing the Last Judgment today.
 We are not aware of it.
 And all the satanic forces have come out like the wolves in sheep's clothes.
 And they are trying to attract you and you do not judge them.
 You only sit down and judge the Reality.
 It has started, it is a fact.
 It has started.”